ls2716/Pufferfish_DLoM_2024/README.md

-# Testing Pufferfish for the task of training MLP on MNIST dataset
+# Testing Pufferfish on the task of training MLP on MNIST dataset

 Author: Lukasz Sliwinski s1640204@ed.ac.uk

-As a part of assessment for Deep Learing on Manifolds module Spring 2024
+As a part of assessment for Deep Learing on Manifolds module Spring 2024.

 ### What has been done

-In this directory, I have implemented the Pufferfish algorithm on the task of training MLP on the MNIST dataset.
+In this directory, I have implemented the [Pufferfish](https://proceedings.mlsys.org/paper_files/paper/2021/hash/94cb28874a503f34b3c4a41bddcea2bd-Abstract.html) algorithm on the task of training MLP on the MNIST dataset.
 Description of the files:

 - models.py - contains implementation of full rank mlp, low rank mlp together with implementation of a low rank layer, and the implementation of conversion from full rank network to low rank network.
 Below is a code that converts a single linear layer to a low rank layer